Updated on 2025-07-22 GMT+08:00

 | PASSWORD EXPIRATION period

-Value range: a string.
-It must comply with the naming rule and contain a maximum of 63 characters.
+A string.
+It must comply with the naming convention and can contain a maximum of 63 characters.
+For details, see Identifier Naming Conventions.

 Specifies the login password.